-4.4.9 Readings
+4.5.9 Readings

 After adding the Device Parameters, including the Command, clicking on the READINGS page allows you to monitor the response back from the serial device.
+You can access the setpoints by clicking on the numbers 1 to 8.